lukovsk1/MWEGenerator/README.md

 while delivering the same result.
 The InMemoryCompiler should be preferred and will be used as the default.

-## Code Slicing
+## Code Fragmentation

-There are currently three different code slicing methods implemented:
+There are currently three different code fragmentation methods implemented:

 - Single Character
   - The DDmin algorithm is run on the set of all characters of the input problem.